lactation

 adjective

-of or relating to or obtained from milk (especially sour milk or whey)
+relating to or derived from milk

 Click to see examples